CSpanias/cspanias.github.io/_posts/2023-10-27-Agent Sudo Write Up.md

     1. There is another picture inside `J`'s directory.
     2. `J`'s login password is stored in the fake picture.

-    Based on the above and the fact that the next question is related to **steganography**, we can check if these two "fake" photos are hiding something.
+    Based on the above, and the fact that the next question is related to **steganography**, we can check if these two "fake" photos are hiding something.
 We can do that with `binwalk`:

     ![binwalk](binwalk.png)